The Adventures of Super Mario Bros. 3: North America

-In 1994, Buena Vista Home Video released 4 VHS volumes of the series which each contained 2 episodes.
+In 1994, Buena Vista Home Video released four VHS volumes of the series which each contained two episodes.

-In 2003, Sterling Entertainment released a VHS/DVD titled King Koopa Katastrophe, which contained 6 episodes.
+In 2003, Sterling Entertainment released a VHS/DVD titled King Koopa Katastrophe, which contained six episodes.
 The DVD release also contained the Sonic Underground episode "Sonic Tonic" as a bonus feature.
 The DVD was re-released by NCircle Entertainment in 2007, excluding the Sonic episode.
 A DVD featuring one episode plus two Heathcliff episodes was released as a prize in Golden Grahams cereal in 2004.

 Due to the success of the DVD sets of The Super Mario Bros.
 Super Show!, Shout!
 Factory and Vivendi Visual Entertainment released a three-disc box set of The Adventures of Super Mario Bros.
 3 with all twenty-six original episodes on June 26, 2007, which was released again in a double pack with Adventures of Sonic the Hedgehog volume 1 as a double pack on December 4 the same year, as a tie-in with Mario & Sonic at the Olympic Games.
 NCircle Entertainment (under license from Cookie Jar Entertainment) has also released the series in 4 volumes as well as the Collector's Edition of the complete series.

 The show was re-released to Steam by Cinedigm in July 2015.

+The show was also available on Tubi in late 2018 until it was removed.

+The show was made available to stream on Paramount+ in 2021.

 The original broadcast version of Adventures of Super Mario Bros.
 3 features covers of licensed songs on five episodes and two Milli Vanilli songs on one episode.
 Due to copyright restrictions (or in Milli Vanilli's case, due to their 1989 lip-syncing scandal), the complete series DVD sets from both Shout!
-Factory and NCircle Entertainment use the song "Mega Move" from Captain N: The Game Master in place of the licensed songs.
-However, the King Koopa Katastrophe DVD from Sterling Entertainment/NCircle Entertainment features three of the six episodes with the original broadcast music still intact.
+Factory and NCircle Entertainment use the song "Mega Move" from Captain N: The Game Master in place of the licensed songs, but the King Koopa Katastrophe DVD from Sterling Entertainment/NCircle Entertainment features three of the six episodes with the original broadcast music still intact.

 Internationally

 The show has also been released on DVD in Australia in a full box set made by MRA Entertainment.

 In Europe, Disky Communications released three volumes with six episodes each in the UK, Germany and the Netherlands.
 A fourth volume, containing six more episodes, has only been released in Germany.

+Pidax released the complete series in Germany (with English audio included) in one boxset.